 NEW: Instructions for posters added!.

-The abstracts for presentation at the 68th ORCA Congress will be published prior to the meeting, in an online issue of Caries Research.
-This issue will be the only abstract book for the Congress, and will be available online, free of charge.
+The abstracts for presentation at the 69th ORCA Congress will be published in an online issue of Caries Research.
+This issue will be the only abstract book for the Congress, and will be available online, free of charge

-The deadline for submitting an abstract is now extended to 28th January 2021.
+The deadline for submitting an abstract is 9 January 2022.

 Presenters should note the following: